diegogalanti/Minishell/README.md

 Then I would argue that minishell's behaviour is ok because we have not implemented the '--'.

+DIEGO: I think you are totally right about the problem being -- being interpreted as something else in bash, like special operator, and we dont have to implement that.

     bash>$ exit 9223372036854775808
     exit
     bash: exit: 9223372036854775808: numeric argument required

 From this value on, bash prints the error message. minishell still works and exits normally with exit status codes from 0 - 255.
 It seems that every thing that exceeds the size of a long, returns error.
 Should we set this boundary, too?
 I do not see why...

+DIEGO: I don't think we have to worry about that.
+On documentation they say codes should be between 0 and 255 for exit, so anything over 255 should not be really judged IMH.

 #### 7: cd //